SopiMlab/CCREAIM/README.md

 ## License

+CCREAIM is a hybrid transformer architecture, utilising attention weights to provide the musician with potentially interesting information about the motivation behind the AI's decisions.

 Copyright (C) 2024 SOPI Research Group, Aalto University

-CCREAIM, a hybrid transformer architecture, utilizing attention weights to provide the musician with potentially interesting information about the motivation behind the AI's decisions, is provided by [SOPI research group](https://sopi.aalto.fi) Aalto University, School of Arts, Design and Architecture 2024, under the GPL license [GNU General Public License version 2 | Open Source Initiative](https://opensource.org/licenses/gpl-2.0.php)
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not see https://www.gnu.org/licenses/ (https://www.gnu.org/licenses/)

+For further information please contact to Koray Tahiroglu; email: koray.tahiroglu@aalto.fi, mail: Aalto University School of Arts, Design and Architecture, Department of Media, room J101, Väre Otaniementie 14, 02150 Espoo, Finland

 We make use of the following open source projects: